smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

 ## Alternatives considered

 To reduce complexity on the head unit, screen duplication can be supported by the SDL libraries.
 This could allow more flexibility to display duplication for existing screens.
-However this increases the number of RPCs to be sent by the app and the user might see a delay in screen updates (duplication not synchronized).
+However, this increases the number of RPCs to be sent by the app and the user might see a delay in screen updates (duplication not being synchronized).

 In order to reduce state machine complexity for widget HMI levels on SDL core side, the HMI can take control of HMI level transitions for widgets.
 However this might cause different behavior per HMI implementation which could be confusing to developers as the behavior is not consistent.

-Instead of only having display capability type it is possible to separate display capability and screen capability in `SystemCapability`.
+Instead of only having `DisplayCapability` it is possible to separate display capability and screen capability in `SystemCapability`.
 This may allow some benefits avoiding repeating display data when screens have changed.
-Also it may allow to notify changes only to a specific screen, instead of repeating all screens data.
+Also, it may allow `OnSystemCapabilityUpdated` to specific screens, instead of repeating all screens data.

 It is possible to have a manual subscription to display capabilities.
 This is definitely a possible solution as the SDL managers will perform the capabilities subscription.
 However, as this subscription will be made for 100% of the apps and as subscribing takes more time sending RPCs it was considered that autosubscription improves performance in this case.
 Without the automatic subscription, this redesign would perform worse than the current design of returning the information in a response.